 Ana Álvarez Monge is an unstoppable force from Costa Rica that is changing the face of entrepreneurship in Germany.
-In the 4th episode of the podcast, she dives into the nits and grits of how to fund your startup idea – especially when you are a newcomer in a new land.
+In the 4th episode of the podcast, she dives into the nits and grits of funding your startup idea – especially when you are a newcomer in a new land.

 By Hadeel Hegazi